Interlibrary Loan (ILL) FAQ

 The lending library sets the loan period for their materials and also decides under what conditions they will be used.
 This may mean that you will be allowed to use the materials in the Main Library only, especially if it is old or fragile.

 May I renew ILL materials?

 The renewal policy is set by the lending library.
-If an item is renewable, you may request an extension through your ILLiad account prior to the due date.
+If an item is renewable, you may request an extension through your ILL Account prior to the due date.
 Renewals are granted or denied by the lending library, not by Oberlin College staff.
 You may keep the materials until you receive a response to your renewal request.

 Will I be charged overdue fines?

 Libraries all over the world participate in ILL in a cooperative effort to provide needed materials to researchers.
 We jeopardize our borrowing privileges with lending libraries when materials are not returned on time.
-All borrowers, including faculty, will be charged a $5.00 per item overdue fine when a book becomes one week overdue (unless there is a pending renewal request).
+All borrowers, including faculty, will be fined $5.00 per item when books becomes one week overdue (unless there is a pending renewal request).
 If you do not return the book after subsequent warnings, you will be billed for the cost of the book's replacement and possibly other fees levied by the lending library.